Trail running

 Closed

-From Verbier to Zermatt, this 225-kilometre, nine-stage route offers sports enthusiasts 14,000 metres of uphill in the heart of a grandiose setting surrounded by incredible views.
+From Verbier to Zermatt, this route with nine stages and a length of 308 kilometers offers sports enthusiasts 14,000 meters of altitude in the midst of a grand setting full of incredible panoramas.

 Difficulty